 Q #5) What do you understand by Data Redundancy?

 Ans: Duplication of data in the database is known as Data redundancy.
 As a result of Data Redundancy, duplicated data is present at various locations, hence it leads to wastage of the storage space and the integrity of the database is destroyed.

 Q #6) What are the various types of relationships in Database?
 Define them.

 Answer: There are 3 types of relationships in Database:

 - One-to-one: One table has a relationship with another table having the similar kind of column.
 Each primary key relates to only one or no record in the related table.

-- One-to-many: One table has a relationship with another table that has primary and foreign key relation.
+- One-to-many: One table has a relationship with another table that has a primary and foreign key relations.
 The primary key table contains only one record that relates to none, one or many records in the related table.